marczz/rest-sphinx-memo/source/ReST.rst

 Latex does not support svg and it has to be converted to eps or pdf, pdf being the only one to support transparency.
-The conversion can be done with  Inscape, it can be automated as `explained by Johan B. C. Engelen
+The conversion can be done with  Inkscape, it can be automated as `explained by Johan B. C. Engelen
 <http://ctan.tug.org/tex-archive/info/svg-inkscape/InkscapePDFLaTeX.pdf>`_.
 You can also use the `ipe drawing editor